-Marine Conservation Victoria will have the touch tanks operating, where the children will be able to see close up, some of the wide variety of marine life found in the waters of Corner Inlet.
+Rob Gardner will have the touch tanks operating, where the children will be able to see close up, some of the wide variety of marine life found in the waters of Corner Inlet.
 (There may even be a seahorse)

-Parks Victoria, Department of Environment and Primary Industry and Coast Care as part of their Summer by the Sea program are providing an extensive interactive display of coastal wildlife.
+Along with Rob, Parks Victoria, Department of Environment and Primary Industry and Coast Care as part of their Summer by the Sea program are providing an extensive interactive display of coastal wildlife.
 Park Rangers and other expert staff will be available to guide people through the displays and answer any questions.

 Friends of Agnes Falls.

 Friends of Agnes Falls will have an update on the progress of the Cantilever Project.
 This project when completed, will have a viewing platform for visitors to have an enhanced experience at these iconic falls.
 There will also be merchandise available to support the Friends of Agnes Falls.